mozilla-mobile/mozilla-vpn-client/README.md

 ### How to build from source code for iOS

+There are two ways to build the project on iOS, using the legacy Qt build system `qmake` and we have also added experimental support for `cmake`.

+#### Building with QMake

 1. On iOS, we compile the app using [XCode](https://developer.apple.com/xcode/) version 12 or higher.